onepub-dev/dcli/README.md

 [:heart: Sponsor Me](https://github.com/sponsors/bsutton)

-DCli is an API and tooling for building cross platform command line \(CLI\) applications and scripts using the Dart programming language.
+DCli is Dart Console SDK for building cross platform command line \(CLI\) applications and scripts using the Dart programming language.

-DCli - pronounced d-cli
+DCli - pronounced d-klie

 # Another Dart tool by Noojee

 <a href="https://noojee.dev">![Noojee](https://github.com/bsutton/dcli/blob/master/images/noojee-logo.png?raw=true)</a>

-## Looking for DShell?
-You are in the right place.

-DShell has been renamed DCli to better reflect its intended purposes.

 # Overview
-DCli is intended to to allow you to create Command  Line (CLI) Applications from simple scripts to full blown CLI apps.
+DCli is a complete SDK for building Command  Line (CLI) Applications from simple scripts to full blown CLI apps.

 DCli is a great replacement for CLI apps that would have traditionally been built with Bash, C, python, ruby, Go, Rust ....